Chapter 2. California Apprenticeship Council

 (b) Apprentices employed on public works shall be paid the applicable apprentice prevailing per diem wage rate, available from DAS, and derived from the Director's survey of wages paid on public works in the geographic area of the craft or trade.
 DAS shall refer complaints alleging any contractor's failure to pay the proper apprentice prevailing wage rate on a public works project to the Division of Labor Standards Enforcement for investigation and appropriate action.

-(c) Apprentices employed on public works can only be assigned to perform work of the craft or trade to which the apprentice is registered.
-Work of the craft or trade consists of job duties normally assigned to journeymen in the apprenticeable occupation.
-Where an employer employs apprentices under the rules and regulations of the California Apprenticeship Council, as set forth in Labor Code Section 1777.5(c)(2), apprentices employed on public works must at all times work with or under the direct supervision of journeyman/men.
+(c) Apprentices employed pursuant to Labor Code section 1777.5 shall be registered apprentices who are training under apprenticeship standards that include the work processes that the contractor will perform on the project.
+Contractors must assign apprentices work that is included in the apprenticeship standards under which the apprentices are training.
+Apprentices on public works cannot be assigned work other than that which is stated in the work processes of the apprenticeship standards under which the apprentices are training.
+Where an employer employs apprentices under the rules and regulations of the California Apprenticeship Council, as set forth in Labor Code Section 1777.5(c)(2), apprentices employed on public works must at all times work with or under the direct supervision of a journeyworker.
 The on-the-job training shall be in accordance with the apprenticeship standards and apprenticeship agreement under which the apprentice is training, provided that a contractor shall not be subject to any financial or administrative obligations to a trust fund or employee benefit plan unless the contractor has so agreed.

 1. New section filed 4-9-90 as an emergency; operative 4-9-90 (Register 90, No. 17).
 A Certificate of Compliance must be transmitted to OAL within 120 days or emergency language will be repealed on 8-7-90.